This Spud’s For You

 High in vitamin C and B vitamins, potatoes in their many varieties also contain fiber, potassium, and some protein.
 There are many different kinds of potatoes, ranging from starchy to waxy, and they each play a unique role in recipes.
 According to the American Cancer Society, because potatoes are gentle on the digestive tract and are good sources of potassium, they are a smart option if you are dealing with intestinal upset or diarrhea from chemotherapy or radiation treatments.
-They are also a good, bland choice for those dealing with colon cancer.

 Here is our list of top taters:

 - Russet and Idaho: These classic floury potatoes are great for baking and mashing.
 Because russets are starchy, they can be used to thicken soups like our Vegetarian Borscht.
 If you are feeling unwell and need a gentle yet hearty comfort food, try our Potato and Rosemary Risotto.
 Russets are often baked and topped with sour cream, butter, and bacon bits.
 But for a healthier variation, top them with vegetables and a dollop of thick Greek yogurt.

 - Fingerling: These spuds get their name from their small, thin, and knobby appearance.
 They also range in color and consistency and should not be confused with baby potatoes.
 Because of their size, fingerlings are great simply tossed in a little oil, baked, and used as a side to many meals.